A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Related Works

-Traditional Blind IQA methods use natural scene features to rate images' visual quality without reference.
-X. Li proposed the blind IQA idea in 2002 \cite{1038057}.
-He mentioned that edge sharpness, random noise level, and structure noises are the key to blind image quality assessment.
-A. Moorthy proposed a blind image quality assessment method for distorted images, namely the DIIVINE algorithm \cite{5756237}.
+Traditional B-IQA methods employ natural scene features to rate images' visual quality without reference.
+The original idea of B-IQA is proposed by Li in 2002 \cite{1038057}.
+He mentioned that edge sharpness, random noise level, and structure noises are the key to B-IQA.
+The following research on the B-IQA is focused on improving the regression accuracy and decrease the computation load.
+A. Moorthy proposed a B-IQA method for distorted images, namely the DIIVINE algorithm \cite{5756237}.
 They decomposed the distorted images through wavelet transforms, then selected subband coefficients to extract statistical features for distorted image quality evaluation.
 Even though high regression correlation, DIIVINE's computation speed is slow due to constructing complex 2D probability density functions.
 A. Mittal et al. proposed a blind image quality evaluator, namely BRISQUE, to assess the image quality without reference through a spatial natural scene statistic model \cite{6272356}.
 The benefit of this algorithm is computationally efficient because it does not require any coordinate transformation such as the Fourier transform or wavelet transform.